i-am-noamg/cursorbird/README.md

 **No!** The extension automatically configures **global hooks** in `~/.cursor/hooks.json` during installation.
 These hooks work across all workspaces automatically, while still tracking agents separately for each workspace.

-If you prefer workspace-specific hooks instead, you can manually set them up following the [Manual Workspace-Specific Setup](#manual-workspace-specific-setup) instructions.
-In that case, yes, you'll need to set them up in each workspace where you want the game.

 ### What files does the extension create in my workspace?

 For a complete list of all files created, see the [What the Extension Creates](#what-the-extension-creates) section above.